The Meaning of Bearing Life

 Some Advantages and Cautions

 Bearing life calculated according to the updated ISO 281:2007 Standard or similar methods from individual bearing manufacturers is a big step forward in the ability to more accurately predict service life based on known operating conditions.
-With it come distinct advantages as well as possible pitfalls.
+With it comes distinct advantages to interpret the meaning of bearing life as it is calculated, as well as possible pitfalls.